 - Gifts to one spouse only

-- Property deemed to be separate in a prenuptial or postnuptial agreement
+- Property deemed in advance to be separate in a prenuptial or postnuptial agreement

 - Appreciation or earnings from separate property